jonasbn/perl-app-yak/README.md

 - `bright_white`
 - `faint`

 The default colors should be available in most terminals.
-The color `faint` is not supported by all terminals, but looks truly awesome, please consult the [Term::ANSIColor](https://metacpan.org/pod/Term%3A%3AANSIColor) documentation for compability details.
+The color `faint` is not supported by all terminals, but looks truly awesome, please consult the [Term::ANSIColor](https://metacpan.org/pod/Term%3A%3AANSIColor) documentation for compatibility details.

 # USING DOCKER